Pleeys/Data-Analysis/README.txt

 requests
 statsmodels
 numpy
-You can install these packages using pip:

-Copy code
-pip install pandas datetime requests statsmodels numpy Usage
+You can install these packages using pip: pip install pandas datetime requests statsmodels numpy

+Usage
 To use the program, simply run the script in a Python environment.
 Make sure to modify the key and ticker variables at the top of the script to the desired Alpha Vantage API key and stock ticker, respectively.